Your cart is empty

 Dozens of firearm Bill of Sale templates can be easily found for free online.
 Download and print two copies.
-Fill them out with relevant transaction details such as names and addresses of both parties, date, firearm info (maker, model, type, serial number) and purchase price.
+Fill them out with relevant transaction details such as names and addresses of both parties, date, firearm info (maker, model, type, serial number) and purchase price of $0.
 Both the giver and recipient should sign one of the copies and keep it indefinitely.

 Guns are great gift ideas - and many individuals purchase a firearm during the Holiday seasons with plans to gift it to a family member such as a spouse, son/daughter or grandchild.
 We can't think of a better surprise present for a loved one!

-So what if an individual wishes to purchase a firearm (new or used) with plans to immediately gift it another family?
+So what if an individual wishes to purchase a firearm (new or used) with plans to immediately gift it another person?
 Good news here too!
-Buying a gun and giving it to an immediate family member is also completely legal.
+Buying a gun and giving it to another individual (famliy member or not) is also completely legal.
 However, there are a few additional steps involved.

 First, the individual purchasing the firearm - either from an FFL Dealer like K3 Armory or from another private party individual, will need to complete the standard paperwork and criminal history background check process that is required for the purchase of any new or used firearm in Virginia.